bespoke VESSELS

 all vessels are fired to stoneware temperatures allowing them to be filled with water for functional use in a home or dwelling space/

-purchase at A2 Gallery Wells
+purchase from A2 Gallery, Wells

 More Examples